-Sec.
-7.01 STANDARD CONTRACT PROVISIONS
+SEC.
+6.14 STANDARD CONTRACT PROVISIONS

-The contractor will be required to sign and submit the State's Standard Agreement Form for Professional Services Contracts (including all associated appendices).
-This form is attached in Section 8: Attachments, for your review.
-The contractor must comply with all contract provisions set out in this attachment.
-No alteration of these provisions will be permitted without prior written approval from the Department of Law.
-Objections to any of the provisions in Appendix A must be set out in the offeror's proposal in a separate document.
+The contractor will be required to sign the state's Standard Agreement Form for Professional Services Contracts (form SAF.DOC/Appendix A).
+This form is attached with the RFP for your review.
+The contractor must comply with the contract provisions set out in this attachment.
+No alteration of these provisions will be permitted without prior written approval from the Department of Law, and the state reserves the right to reject a proposal that is non-compliant or takes exception with the contract terms and conditions stated in the Agreement.
+Any requests to change language in this document (adjust, modify, add, delete, etc.), must be set out in the offeror's proposal in a separate document.
 Please include the following information with any change that you are proposing:

-- 1. Identify the provision the offeror takes exception with. - 2.
-Identify why the provision is unjust, unreasonable, etc. - 3.
-Identify exactly what suggested changes should be made.
+1) Identify the provision that the offeror takes exception with.

+- 2) Identify why the provision is unjust, unreasonable, etc. - 3) Identify exactly what suggested changes should be made.

-Sec.
-7.02 QUALIFIED OFFERORS
+SEC.
+6.15 QUALIFIED OFFERORS